MagicMumble/opty-func/README.md

         }
     }

-Assuming you're in the same directory with your `Binding.class` file use the command to create a C header file based on native methods declared in `Binding.class`.
+Assuming you're in the same directory with your `Binding.java` file use the command to create a C header file based on native methods declared in `Binding.java`.

     javac Binding.java -h ~/.local/share/opty-func/binding_java/